Planting and Care

 The bottom of the hole should be deeper than the roots.
 The walls of the hole should be well fractured by your shovel to make it easier for roots to penetrate the surrounding soil.
 Remember to keep tree roots covered and moist in their bucket of water until planted.
 Keep well covered and out of direct sun as the roots can dry out very quickly.

 Once the planting hole is dug and ready, place back some bottom soil into the hole and hold the tree in the desired position.
 Add more soil while gently spreading the roots to face outward and slightly downward, continue this until finished.
-The graft union should typically be 2-3" (5-7cm) above finished soil line.
-If tree is not grafted, the new soil line should be at the same height of the previous visible soil line.
+The graft union should typically be 2-3" (5-7cm) above the finished soil line.
+If the tree is not grafted, the new soil line should be at the same height as the previous visible soil line.

-Discard the wood shavings that was packed around your tree roots, do not put them in the hole.
-Water the tree roots well while tamping it firmly to eliminate air pockets.
+Discard the wood shavings that were packed around your tree roots, do not put them in the hole.
+Water the tree roots well while tamping them firmly to eliminate air pockets.
 If your soil is well drained such as a slope you can then add a soil berm around the side of your planting hole to help capture water for better absorption.
 Do not add any fresh manure or chemical fertilizer as this can burn the roots.
 You can add bone meal in the top half of the hole.
 Compost is beneficial but only recommended on top of the soil of the hole.

 Check under your product item description for the "Growers Notes" column for extra information and care for certain products.